M A R I A H O - B I O

 21 additional final tables on the professional circuit

 Beyond the poker tables Maria shares her knowledge of the game as a poker coach, host and commentator.
 In 2013, she was the the first woman in history hired to a poker television series as the primary strategic commentator.
-She remained with the Heartland Poker Tour for two seasons before moving on to co-host and commentate on a variety of poker programs, including CBS Sports' The Final Table, NBC Sports' Super High Roller Bowl, Amazon eSports' Mobile Masters, and most recently she has spent consecutive years providing commentary and analysis on the World Series of Poker Main Event break desk coverage on ESPN.
+She remained with the Heartland Poker Tour for two seasons before moving on to co-host and commentate on a variety of poker programs, including CBS Sports' The Final Table, NBC Sports' Super High Roller Bowl, Amazon eSports' Mobile Masters, and most recently she has spent consecutive years providing commentary and strategic analysis on the World Series of Poker Main Event break desk coverage on ESPN.
+In 2020, Maria was chosen to host the Global Poker Awards.

 Fluent in Mandarin and raised in a traditional Chinese family, no one ever expected Maria to become a